What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 - Repertoire includes both classical and modern compositions

-If you're still wondering what a string quintet sounds like, check out the following video of us performing a quintet arrangement of Señorita by Camila Cabello and Shawn Mendes!
+If you're wondering what a string quintet sounds like, check out the following video of us performing a quintet arrangement of Señorita by Camila Cabello and Shawn Mendes!

 Conclusion